 The project itself is both introducing LIS students in the field of publishing exploring all aspects the field, such as finding authors, reviewing papers, financing, public relations etc., and encouraging them to think about designing the "Green Library".
 Because not only energy efficiency but green thinking in general have dramatically become important criteria, this international publicationshould encourage librarians not only in Germany, but all over the world, in thinking "green".
 Thinking "green" does not mean just sustainable buildings with green roofs but also sustainable library management.
 The Berlin students' book project will demonstrate what has already been done and encourage librarians to follow the "green way".
 Giving also some interesting theoretical directions of what is a "green library" and what makes a library sustainable, the publication can be seen as a kind of 'guideline' for those who want their library to function sustainably.
-Therefore the audience includes librarians in public libraries as well as in company libraries, university libraries, teachers and students of Library and Information Science but also everybody interested in ecological solutions such as architects, library users, library governing bodies, certification agencies, and professional library associations.
+Therefore the audience includes library and Information Science but also everybody interested in ecological solutions such as architects, library users, library governing bodies, certification agencies, and professional library associations.
 The volume should be an open access publication in print and digital online formats.
 The book project is accepted and confirmed through the IFLA Professional Committee to be published in the IFLA publication series at Saur/de Gruyter, Munich.